xso4/vndb-mirror/data/api-kana.md

 In all other cases, token authentication should to be used.
 Users can obtain a token by opening their "My Profile" form and going to the "Applications" tab.
+The URL `https://vndb.org/u/tokens` can also be used to redirect users to this form.
 Tokens look like `xxxx-xxxxx-xxxxx-xxxx-xxxxx-xxxxx-xxxx`, with each `x` representing a lowercase z-base-32 character.
 The dashes in between are optional.